chandanhpcic/docs/source/contribute.rst

 Forum & IRC
 -----------
-If you are an experienced network engineer, know a lot about firewall technology or if you are excited about OPNsense, then you can contribute to the project by helping others on the `forum <https://forum.opnsense.org>`__ or on `IRC <https://web.libera.chat/#opnsense>`__.
+If you are an experienced network engineer, know a lot about firewall technology or if you are excited about Reticen8, then you can contribute to the project by helping others on the `forum <https://forum.reticen8.com>`__ or on `IRC <https://web.libera.chat/#reticen8>`__.

 ------------------

 ------------
 Social media
 ------------
-Contribute to the success of the project by letting others know how OPNsense helped solving your network or security challenges.
-Let others know about OPNsense and/or follow us & retweet our messages on `Twitter <https://twitter.com/opnsense>`__.
+Contribute to the success of the project by letting others know how Reticen8 helped solving your network or security challenges.
+Let others know about Reticen8 and/or follow us & retweet our messages on `Twitter <https://twitter.com/reticen8>`__.

-Anything you can do to spread the word about OPNsense will help to reach our goal to become the most widely used open source security & firewall platform.
+Anything you can do to spread the word about Reticen8 will help to reach our goal to become the most widely used open source security & firewall platform.